fabricelacharme/ColorSlider/README.md

 * subdivisions added between main divisions.
 * the text value of the main divisions.
 * many colors parametrization added (ticks, bar, elapsed)
+* the orientation can be horizontal and vertical (starting from the bottom)

 # Events: